A Closer Look at Electric Bikes

 The majority of electric bikes have gears, although there are some singlespeed options out there.
 Having gears is an advantage should you live in hillier areas and they allow you to use a lower setting on the PAS (Pedal Assist System).

-The style of electric bike you go for will also dictate the gearing setup, with electric gravel and mountain bikes often choosing to run with a single chainring on the front and a larger range of sprockets on the back to reduce the chances of the chain skipping off over rougher terrain when changing gear.
-A hybrid or road electric bike, on the other hand, may opt for a double chainring setup on the front, as riding over rougher terrain is less of a concern.
+The style of electric bike you go for will also dictate the gearing setup, with electric gravel bikes and electric mountain bikes often choosing to run with a single chainring on the front and a larger range of sprockets on the back to reduce the chances of the chain skipping off over rougher terrain when changing gear.
+An electric hybrid bike or electric road bike, on the other hand, may opt for a double chainring setup on the front, as riding over rougher terrain is less of a concern.

 Can I ride an electric bike in the rain?